algorand/pixel/spec.md

 ### Depth of time tree
   * `CONST_D`: A constant set to `32`.
-This allows for `780` years of time stamps if we use a timestamp every `5` second.
+This allows for `780` years of time stamps if we use a timestamp every `5` seconds.

 ### Public Parameter
 * Structure